-It is not a function of the ATSB to apportion blame or determine liability.
+It is not a function of the ATSB to apportion blame or provide a means for determining liability.
 At the same time, an investigation report must include factual material of sufficient weight to support the analysis and findings.
 At all times the ATSB endeavours to balance the use of material that could imply adverse comment with the need to properly explain what happened, and why, in a fair and unbiased manner.
+The ATSB does not investigate for the purpose of taking administrative, regulatory or criminal action.